nltkgf/spacyconlltree/readme.md

+Instructions:

+Follow steps 1 and 2 as below.
+You will now have an input file.

+run:

+python make_abstract.py input Name_Of_Abstract

+eg. if you want to get an gf abstract file called Abstract.gf and a labels file called Abstract.label, do:

+python make_abstract.py input Abstract

+this should generate an Abstract file, and a labels file for you.

+---

 AIM: Getting predicates into Abstract Syntax Trees (AST)

 1. To activate the virtual environment, do `source pdpaenv/bin/activate`.
 Ensure you have the necessary libraries